 Tune into the JEWISH HOUR - Detroit's only Jewish radio program, with your host, Herschel Finman.
-Sundays 11:00 - Noon on WLQV 1500 AM - Detroit and www.faithtalk1500.com.
-Now available at the iTunes store (free of course) and on your smartphone - download the free stitcher app.
+Sundays 11:00 - Noon on WLQV 1500 AM/92.7 FM - Detroit and www.faithtalk1500.com.
+Now available at the iTunes store and on your smartphone - download the free stitcher app.

-The Torah e-Parsha is a project of Congregation Bnai Teshuva.
+The Torah e-Parsha is a project of Jewish Ferndale.
 For information on sponsoring the Torah e-Parsha in memory or for the recovery of a loved one, in honor of a simcha or you just feel like being nice, contact via reply.
 All contributions are tax deductible.
-Please forward this message to as many friends and associates as you like. © 2012 by Herschel Finman.
+Please forward this message to as many friends and associates as you like. © 2017 by Herschel Finman.

 Contact Rabbi Finman for information on sponsoring the e-Parsha